GBSEcom/Ruby/docs/AuthenticationApi.md

 timestamp = 789 # Integer | Epoch timestamp in milliseconds in the request from a client system.
 Used for Message Signature generation and time limit (5 mins).

+opts = {
-message_signature = "message_signature_example" # String | Used to ensure the request has not been tampered with during transmission.
+  message_signature: "message_signature_example", # String | Used to ensure the request has not been tampered with during transmission.
 The Message-Signature is the Base64 encoded HMAC hash (SHA256  algorithm with the API Secret as the key.)
 For more information, refer to the supporting documentation on the Developer Portal.
+}

 begin
   #Generate an access token for user authentication
-  result = api_instance.v1_authentication_access_tokens_post(content_type, client_request_id, api_key, timestamp, message_signature, )
+  result = api_instance.v1_authentication_access_tokens_post(content_type, client_request_id, api_key, timestamp, , opts)
   p result
 rescue SwaggerClient::ApiError => e
   puts "Exception when calling AuthenticationApi->v1_authentication_access_tokens_post: #{e}"